openedx/ecommerce/docs/coupons.rst

 Both types of Coupons can have the following behavior:

-  - Once by customer
+  - One time by one user

-  - Multiple times by multiple customers
+  - Multiple times by multiple users

-  - Once per customer
+  - One time by multiple users

 The creation of a Coupon behind the scenes generates an order.
 Payment for these orders is handled by the new Invoice Payment Processor module and assumes out of band payment for the codes.